-Some of the most sleep-friendly airports are:
+Here are some of the most sleep-friendly airports:

 Some of the worst airports for sleeping are:

-It's possible.
 But remember - if you're travelling with checked luggage that you still have to check-in, mostly you'll not be able to do it earlier than 2-3 hours before the flight.
 So you'll not be able to go through the airport security earlier than that.